ker0olos/might/src/documentation/click.md

 Click on an element.

-An element needs to be previously selected with the **Select** action, (clicks on all the elements that match the selector).
+An element needs to be previously selected with the **Select** action, (clicks on all of the elements that match the selector).

 #### Examples